The QCD Scale Parameter from the Photon Structure Function: Photon Structure Function and the Scale Parameter

-Experimental data of PSF for various values of $P^2$ at a fixed $Q^2$, from Eq. (\ref{Fnpexp}), let us determine $F^\gamma_{NP}$ for the values of $P^2$ at which the experiment is carried out. $F^\gamma_{NP}$ is related to the $\rho$ meson mass $m_\rho\simeq 0.7$ GeV from the vector meson dominance and it varies smoothly over the $P^2$ range of 0.5 GeV$^2$ - 2 GeV$^2$ \cite{PWZ1,PWZ2,BW:1987}.
-Therefore, we can extrapolate $F^\gamma_{NP}$ at $P^2=0$ from experiments.
-This means that the extrapolated value is independent of the renormalization scheme that we use in the perturbative contribution of the structure function, $F^\gamma_{PQCD}$.
-Therefore, we have the uncertainty from the renormalization scheme only in $F^\gamma_{PQCD}$.
+Using experimental data for the PSF at various $P^2$ values for a fixed $Q^2$, we determine $F^\gamma_{NP}$ via Eq. (\ref{Fnpexp}) at the experimental kinematics.
+According to vector meson dominance, $F^\gamma_{NP}$ is related to the $\rho$ meson mass ($m_\rho\simeq 0.7$ GeV) and varies smoothly over the range 0.5 GeV$^2$ - 2 GeV$^2$ \cite{PWZ1,PWZ2,BW:1987}.
+Consequently, we can extrapolate $F^\gamma_{NP}$ at $P^2=0$ using experimental data.
+This extrapolated value is independent of the renormalization scheme employed in the perturbative contribution, $F^\gamma_{PQCD}$.
+Therefore, scheme-dependent uncertainty is solely to the $F^\gamma_{PQCD}$ term.
 We carry out the same experiment for the rPSF (corresponding to vPSF with $P^2=0$).
-Once we measure the rPSF at the same fixed value of $Q^2$, we can obtain the $\ol$ from the following relation, \be F^\gamma_{exp} (x,Q^2) = F^\gamma_{PQCD}(x,Q^2,\ol^2)+F^\gamma_{NP, ext}(x,Q^2,P^2=0), \ee where $F^\gamma_{NP, ext}(x,Q^2,P^2=0)$ is the extrapolated value of $F^\gamma_{NP}$ at $P^2=0$.
+Once we measure the rPSF at the same fixed value of $Q^2$, we can obtain the $\lms$ from the following relation, \be F^\gamma_{exp} (x,Q^2) = F^\gamma_{PQCD}(x,Q^2,\lms^2)+F^\gamma_{NP, ext}(x,Q^2,P^2=0), \ee where $F^\gamma_{NP, ext}(x,Q^2,P^2=0)$ is the extrapolated value of $F^\gamma_{NP}$ at $P^2=0$.

-\section{Model for the non-perturbative Photon Structure Function}
+\section{Model for the Non-perturbative Photon Structure Function}

 There are two methods to solve PSF.
-One is to solve Altarelli-Parisi equations for the PSF numerically and the other one is using both operator product expansion and the renormalization group equations to calculate moments of PSF.
-The second method is abstract but more rigorous especially in high order calculation.
-We will use the results from the second method for the perturbative part and use the vector meson dominance model for the non-perturbative part.
+The first method is to solve the Altarelli-Parisi equations for the PSF numerically, while the second method uses both operator product expansion and the renormalization group equations to calculate the moments of the PSF.
+The second method is abstract but more rigorous, especially in high order calculations.
+We will use the results from the second method for the perturbative part and the vector meson dominance model for the non-perturbative part.